This information can help you understand why some children's behaviour can be challenging and how to support them.

 Parents should always be informed following an incident where a coach or volunteer has had to physically intervene with their child.

 Your organisation has a duty of care to keep children and young people taking part in your sport or activity safe.
-You can:
+In summary, you can:

-• set behaviour boundaries with codes of conduct, so that everyone knows what behaviour is acceptable and expected, and what isn’t
+- set behaviour boundaries with codes of conduct, so that everyone knows what behaviour is acceptable and expected, and what isn’t.
+This should be age and stage appropriate for the children taking part in your activity or club.

 What to include in a managing challenging behaviour policy